happybeing/vdash/README.md

 ## TODO
 Where `vdash` is headed:
 - [ ] logtail-dash [Issue #1](https://github.com/theWebalyst/logfile-dash/issues/1): Implement popup help on ?, h, H
-- [ ] Implement --features="vdash" / --features="logterm" to select app and UI
+- [ ] Implement --features="vdash" / --features="logtail" to select app and UI
 - [ ] Summary view: all vaults on one page
   - [x] just logfile for each vault (divide vertically)
   - [ ] add a storage summary to the left of each logfile